ProvableHQ/leo/docs/grammar/README.md

 An array type consists of an element type and an indication of dimensions.
-There is either a single dimension, or a tuple of one or more dimensions.
+There is either a single dimension, or a tuple of two or more dimensions.
 Each dimension is a numeral.

 <a name="array-type"></a>